hankbao/libreboot/www/faq.md

 Any recent distribution should work, as long as it uses KMS (kernel mode setting) for the graphics.

-We maintain a [list of distributions that we recommend to the public](docs/distros/).

 Can I use BSD?
 ----------------------------------